jflex-de/jflex/scripts/README.md

 If you are not a JFlex developer, you don't need to look into this directory.

 Various scripts used by

-- the Continuous Integration; and Travis in particular
+- Continuous Integration, GitHub actions in particular
 - developers.